Last Updated on 10/30/2015

 For more information please visit the web site of the Department of State.

 Might you Have a Claim to U.S. Nationality via Parent(s)?

 An immigrant visa may only be processed for a child if he/she has no claim to U.S. citizenship.
 For more information please visit our Claim to U.S. Nationality via Parent(s) page.

 Szabadság tér 12.

 Appointments: All appointments at U.S. Embassy Budapest for Family and Employment-Based Visa application interviews are scheduled by the National Visa Center.
 Diversity-based visa application interviews are scheduled by the Kentucky Consular Center.
-In all other cases, including requests for information packets, visa pick-up, or to submit additional documents, please contact the Embassy for an appointment.
-Appointments can be requested by phone on Mondays and Wednesdays from 2 pm to 4 pm (+36-1-475-4394) or by e-mail at firstname.lastname@example.org.
+In all other cases, including requests for information packets for pending cases, visa/passport/document pick-up, to submit additional documents, to abandon LPR status or to request a boarding letter, please visit the Contact us page on Visa Information and Appointments and send an e-mail.